-The 34-year-old called time on his Three Lions career on Monday but leaves England following a disastrous World Cup which leaves them 20th in the Fifa Ranking - their worst position since 1996.
+The 34-year-old called time on his Three Lions career on Monday but leaves England following a disastrous World Cup which leaves them 20th in the Fifa world rankings - their worst since 1996.

 "I'm sure Roy will get the job right.
 I know things will turn around for the better," he told reporters.
 "I know the players are upset and everyone has an opinion on England at the moment - it's very negative.

 "But I'm sure Roy will help making the England supporters proud again and change the way people are looking at this England team.

 "He's a fantastic manager and I'm glad the FA have stuck with him.
 He's the man who fulfilled my childhood dream, made me England captain, and I'll always thank him for that."

 Gerrard does not expect his ties with England to end after 114 caps for his county and left the door open for future involvement behind the scenes as he begins considering his options for when he hangs up his boots entirely.